By Rick Steves

 But it's getting hard to find reminders of the Communist times.
 The West lost no time in consuming the East; consequently, some are feeling a wave of nostalgia — or Ost-algia — for the old days of East Berlin.

-In 2006 local elections, nearly half of East Berlin’s voters — and six percent of West Berliners — voted for the old Communist Party.
 One symbol of that era has been given a reprieve.
-Along Unter den Linden, the DDR-style pedestrian lights are evidence that someone had a sense of humor back then.
+Along Unter den Linden and in much of the former East, the DDR-style pedestrian lights are evidence that someone had a sense of humor back then.
 The perky red-and-green men — Ampelmännchen — were under threat of replacement by the far less jaunty Western signs.
-Fortunately, the DDR signals will be kept after all.
+But, after a 10-year court battle, the wildly popular DDR signals were kept after all.

 The centerpiece of Unter den Linden is a large equestrian statue of Frederick the Great.
 Ruling his country like a boot camp from 1740 to 1786, Frederick III established Prussia as a military power and envisioned turning Berlin into "a new Rome."
 Even today, sitting atop his horse, the statue of Frederick oversees grand remains of that vision: The German State Opera, the round Catholic St. Hedwig's Church — built to placate the subjects of Catholic lands Frederick added to his empire (suffering from a cheesy DDR-government-renovated interior), and Humboldt University.
 Marx and Lenin (not the brothers or the sisters) studied here, as did Grimm (both brothers), and more than two dozen Nobel Prize winners.
 Einstein, who was Jewish, taught here until taking a spot at Princeton in 1932 (smart guy).